 From Essaouira beach, you can head to the southwest coast which is Ile de Mogador.
 It actually consists of two islands and several smaller islands.
 The famous island is Iles Purpuraires or Purple Island.
 Some of the uninhabited islands are the home for Eleonora Falcons.
 You can also easily see the falcon using binocular from Essaouira beach.

-Holiday would never be completed without enjoying signature food from local people.
+A holiday would never be completed without enjoying signature food from local people.
 In Essaouira, you can visit Chez Sam which offers typical seafood.
-It is located at the end of the harbor.
+It is located at the end of the harbour.
 There are lots of other restaurants, hotels and homestays which provide excellent service and accommodation for your holiday in Essaouira.